abrugada12/Abrugada_LPP_RAG/README.md

 YouTube transcripts capture discussions, reviews, and analyses from fans and commentators.
 These sources introduce informal perspectives, rankings, and opinions, which add variety and depth to the assistant’s responses.

+_Why This Combination?_
+* PDFs provide structured and reliable summaries
+* HTML files offer engaging and approachable explanations
+* YouTube transcripts add diverse viewpoints and informal insights

+Together, these documents allow the assistant to answer a wide range of beginner-focused questions.